mamamia5x/Dumby-Lang/README.md

 ## Online
 You can use it online [here](https://dumby-lang.mamamia5x.repl.co/), but all files made will be saved pubicly.
 These files CAN be chagned by anyone.
 You can fork it on Repl [here](https://repl.it/@mamamia5x/Dumby-Lang), just press fork at the top.
 This'll make it more private.
 ## Download
-You can download the project.
-Doing this is simple, just go to the releases.
-After downloading it, just run the shortcut and thats it!
+Soon you should be able to download the project.
 ## Credits?
 I used php desktop to allow you to run it with no internet, just an actual file.
 Check it out https://github.com/cztomczak/phpdesktop.